fverdugo/DriverGadi.jl/README.md

 (DriverGadi) pkg> precompile
 $ qsub compilejob.sh
 ```
-After 10 minutes approx you will have a sys image called `Drivergadi.so`
+After 10 minutes approx you will have a sys image called `DriverGadi.so`

 ## Analysis